Answered By: Alice Cann Last Updated: 24 Jan, 2024 Views: 18994

 In Harvard referencing, the above reference should be in the list of references at the end of your work.
 In the body of your work, your citation would be the author and the date.
 If you have several references with the same author and date, follow the instructions at the end of the Harvard Referencing Guide on Works by authors in the same year or with similar names.

-For further advice on referencing, please contact your Subject Liaison Librarian
+For further advice on referencing, please contact your Academic Liaison Librarian